H-E-L-P/dmu_products/dmu0/dmu0_SpIES/readme.md

 - `SpIES_ch2_only_HELP-coverage.fits` contains the sources found only in IRAC2;
 - `SpIES_ch1andch2_HELP-coverage.fits` contains the sources found both in IRAC1
     and IRAC2.

+*Note: The “channel 2 only” catalogue seems to have zone of really different depth (see the MOC).*